Skip to main content

 By Body

-An abdominoplasty is often an ideal option for individuals who have been through pregnancy or significant weight loss.
+An abdominoplasty may be an option for individuals who have been through pregnancy or significant weight loss and wish to address an excess of skin or muscle separation of the abdomen.

 Who is a suitable candidate?

-The tummy tuck procedure is also very popular among individuals who have lost a considerable amount of weight.
-Significant weight loss often results in stretched and sagging skin — during the abdominoplasty process, this excess skin is removed, and the stomach muscles are repaired and tightened.
+Abdominoplasty may also be appropriate for individuals who have lost a considerable amount of weight.
+Significant weight loss often results in laxity and excess of skin — during the abdominoplasty process, this excess skin is removed, and the stomach muscles are repaired as required.

-If you are considering a tummy tuck, it is important to know that you should be at a stable and healthy body weight before going ahead with the surgery.
-Your surgeon may advise against the treatment if you have a chronic condition like diabetes; if you have a BMI of 30 or more; or if you are considering a pregnancy in the future.
+If you are considering abdominoplasty, it is important to know that you should be at a stable and healthy body weight before going ahead with the surgery and at least 12 months after delivery and have completed your family.

 What is the recovery like?

 After your surgery, you can expect to experience some pain and swelling.
-Your surgeon will prescribe some medications to ease any discomfort that you feel.
-You will need to wear a compression garment for around six weeks following surgery — this will support your abdomen and prevent the build-up of excess fluid.
+Your surgeon or anaesthetist will prescribe some medications to assist with discomfort.
+You will need to wear a compression garment for around six weeks following surgery — this will support your abdomen and help to control swelling during recovery.

-It is important that you avoid strenuous activity for around six weeks after your tummy tuck procedure.
+It is important that you avoid strenuous activity for around six weeks after your abdominoplasty.
 Be sure to attend all your follow-up appointments and raise any concerns that you have with your surgeon throughout your recovery period.

-Once you have healed completely, you can expect a slimmer, more toned appearance.
-It is advisable that you maintain a stable and healthy body weight to enjoy the results of your surgery in the long term.
+Once you have healed completely it is advisable that you maintain a stable and healthy body weight.

 How can we help?